bl905060/cn.edu.hdu.cordova.plugin.test/README.md

-jpush for phonegap plugin test~
+jpush for phonegap plugin test!